+This is a large, elegant property with a light and spacious feel.
+It has been decorated to a high standard and newly furnished.
 The ground floor has a large reception room with bay window and fantastic sea views.
-There is a flat panel digital television and DVD player.
 A second reception room has two leather sofas and offers an ideal space for quiet relaxation.
-The lovely kitchen/diner has french windows opening to the garden.
-The Dining table seats 6 to 8 people in comfort.
+Each reception room has its own flat panel digital television and DVD player.
+The lovely kitchen/diner has french windows opening onto the garden.
+The dining table seats 8 people in comfort.
 The kitchen is appointed to a high standard with granite worktops and quality appliances.
-There is a cloakroom alongside, containing a new washer-dryer.
+There is a cloakroom alongside with a washer-dryer.
 There is also a downstairs wc and wash hand basin.

-The first floor consists of a large master bedroom which is furnished beautifully.
-This room has two large windows making it very bright and spacious and offering views across the bay.
+The first floor has a large master bedroom which is beautifully furnished.
+This room has two large windows making it very bright and spacious with breath taking views across the bay.
 The second bedroom has a double bed and the third bedroom twin beds.
-Each also has a generous wardrobe and drawers.
-The family bathroom is finished to a high standard and benefits from a basin, WC and a bath with shower above.
+These rooms also have a generous wardrobe and drawers.
+The newly fitted family bathroom is finished to a high standard and benefits from a basin, WC and a walk-in shower (pictures coming soon).

 |Nearest beach||Rotherslade Bay 1.7 km|

 |Will consider||Corporate bookings, Long term lets (over 1 month)|

 |Nearest travel links||Nearest airport: Cardiff International Airport 75 km, Nearest railway: High Street Station Swansea 9 km|

 |Notes||No pets allowed, No smoking at this property|